Slippery Elm -Ulmus rubra

 Deciduous tree native to Central, Eastern and Southern United States and Canada.
-Excellent shade tree, perfect antitussive and throat-soothing mucilage producer.
-This is the species that yields the famous mucilage-laden medicine known as "slippery elm bark" which is actually the spring-stripped inner bark of the mature tree.
-Slippery elm prefers part shade to sun and good water, drainage, and a limestone soil.
+Excellent shade tree, Slippery elm prefers part shade to sun and good water, drainage, and a limestone soil.
 Seed from the new harvest is sown in the early summer.
-Our experiments show first signs of germination at day 20, with 23% germ on day 24, and 30% germ by day 30.
+Experiments show first signs of germination at day 20, with 23% germ on day 24, and 30% germ by day 30.
 Optimal germination temperature is 70 degrees F (21 degrees C).
 More germination will occur the following spring.
-100 seeds/pkt

 Planting & Care